 At first glance, 1&1 looks like it’s very reasonably priced.
-For instance, their business plans start at £3.08 per month, while WordPress hosting starts as cheap as 77 pence a month.
-Pretty good, right?
+For instance, their business plans start at £1 per month (for 12 months, then £5 per month exl.
+VAT), pretty good, right?
 Well, yes… And no.

 This isn’t terrible by any means.
 But it’s not exactly competitive on today’s market, where storage comes cheap.

 The basic plan also only comes with 10 email addresses.
 You can get a much better deal with other cheap hosting services, and most mid-priced hosting services offer more email addresses.

 Why can’t you set up your own email server with unlimited web addresses?
 You can, if you sign up for their VPS service.

 VPS plans start at £1 a month.
 But once again, you’re looking at minimal service, with 512 MB of RAM.
 To get a powerful quad-core CPU and 12 GB of RAM, you’ll need to shell out £12 a month.

 Again, this isn’t terrible.
 But the best VPS hosting services offer a lot more.

 1&1 Hosting x WordPress